ZhengYuan-Public/zhengyuan-public.github.io/_posts/2023-10-02-SRWIntroduction.md

    evaluate the content.
 3. Check the **date**, and use it to help you assess the content.
 4. Read the **abstract** to find out what the researchers did and/or what they found.
-5. at **the first paragraph**, without trying to understand all the words.
+5. Read **the first paragraph**, without trying to understand all the words.
 6. Glance at **the first sentence of each paragraph**, without trying to understand all the words.
 7. Glance at **each figure/table** and read its **title**, to try and find out what type of visual data is included.
 8. Read **the last paragraph**, especially if it has a subtitle like "Summary" or "Conclusion".